ECSlidingViewController/ECSlidingViewController/Examples/TransitionFun/README.md

 }
 ```

 The `MEDynamicTransition` is an interactive transition, so it has its own way of triggering a transition with a pan gesture.
-The code above switches between using the default pan gesture and the dyanmic transition pan gesture.
+The code above switches between using the default pan gesture and the dynamic transition pan gesture.

 We're using the `topViewAnchoredGesture` property to select which gestures to use when the top view is anchored.
-For the dyanmic transition we want to use the tap gesture and the dynamic panning gesture to reset the top view.
+For the dynamic transition we want to use the tap gesture and the dynamic panning gesture to reset the top view.
 The other case uses the default interactive transition pan gesture and a tap gesture for resetting.

 Each custom transition conforms to the `ECSlidingViewControllerDelegate`.
 This allows the transition to decide if it wants to customize the animation, interaction, or layout.